Course - Policy and power - SANT2028

 The exam is a semester paper of 2500-3000 words.
 The exam can be written in Norwegian, English or another Scandinavian language.

-The mandatory activity in this course is to get the topic for your semester paper approved by the lecturer and submit a draft of your paper which you will receive comments on.
+The compulsory activity in this course is to get the topic for your semester paper approved by the lecturer and submit a draft of your paper which you will receive comments on, and 60% attendance at classes.

 Recommended previous knowledge